 This is a big topic

-We host our 15th social media conference this month in April.
+We’ve hosted 15 conferences (as over 2013).
 I’ve learned a lot and could easily teach a class on the topic.
 But the insights above should guide you well if you are trying to create and host your own social media conference.
+Or any conference.

 Let me know what tips you have in the comments.